Authentication

 GRAX SSO via Salesforce

-Within the GRAX webapp experience, authentication is driven by the user's Salesforce access.
+Within the GRAX Application experience, authentication is driven by the user's Salesforce access.
 Via this control, your admins can completely prevent access to GRAX, hide fields, hide features, and/or grant permission to modify general app settings.

 OAuth Sessions